mocklis/mocklis.docs/source/introduction/index.rst

 Note that all verifications are checked - it will not stop at the first failure.
 By default the assertion will not show the Passed verifications (although the exception itself has a VerificationResult property, so you can always get to it).
 If you want to include all verifications in the exception message you need to pass true for the ``includeSuccessfulVerifications`` parameter, as was done in the sample above.
+Without it you would only see the lines that failed.

 Without reflection
 ==================

 Maybe this point should have gone in first.
 Mocklis does not use reflection to find out information about mocked interfaces, and it does not use emit or dynamic proxies to add implementations on the fly.
+Furthermore the mock instance and the object used to 'program' the mock are the same thing.
 There are pros and cons with this approach:

 Pros